alanjones2/Alan-Jones-article-code/riskviz/draft.md

 ![](https://github.com/alanjones2/Alan-Jones-article-code/raw/master/riskviz/images/barvstacked.png)

-The numbers are the same, of course, but the top layer of the bar is not very visible.
+The numbers are the same, of course, but the top layer of the bar is not very visible, so probably the first bar chart is preferable.

-What if we were to turn them round so that become horizontal bars.
+What if we were to turn them round so that become horizontal bars?

     data.plot.barh(figsize=(8,5))